 Morning back pain often occurs the moment a patient gets out of bed in the AM.

 Holiday back pain is an unexpected result of physical or emotional stress during festive occasions.
-Holidays account for a large percentage of emergency room back pain visits.
+Holidays account for a large percentage of emergency room back ache visits.

 Whiplash neck pain is the usual result of certain types of automobile collisions, but can also occur due to falls and sports injuries.